 Admissions and Records

 E-mail communications are sent to students throughout the registration period.
-It is the student's responsibility to verify charges on their myWNC Student Center account and meet semester deadlines.
+It is students' responsibility to verify charges on their myWNC Student Center account and meet semester deadlines.
 Students who do not pay 100% of charges due by published deadlines may be removed from 100% of their classes.

 PLEASE NOTE: Fees, tuition and other charges are subject to change without notice.
 Notwithstanding currently posted tuition and fees, all fees, tuition or other charges which students are required to pay each semester are subject to increase by action of the Board of Regents at any time before the commencement of classes (primarily due to budgetary shortfalls).
 The amount a student is charged at the time of registration is not a final bill and may be increased.